hwaien/vscode-static-nextjs/README.md

 This is a convenient script for any [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) server to run.

 To anticipate failures on the server side, this script is also configured to run on the client side as a Git [`pre-push` hook](https://git-scm.com/docs/githooks#_pre_push).
+(This workspace uses [husky](https://typicode.github.io/husky/) to manage Git hooks.)

 ## Guardrails